Contents

 Choosing a Disaster-Ready Permitting Software

-When selecting your permitting software, consider how it will perform in a disaster situation.
+When selecting your permitting software, think about how it will perform in a disaster situation.
 Some key features to consider include:

 Low-Code/No-Code Configuration

 As much as we may want to, it’s not possible to prepare for every scenario that could possibly arise.
 So choose a low-code/no-code software that allows teams to quickly create or modify workflows.
-GovBuilt’s no-code, user-friendly workflow interface provides flexibility in emergencies where processes may need to change rapidly.
+MCCi Community Development has a no-code, user-friendly workflow interface.
+You get flexibility in emergencies where processes may need to change rapidly.

 Comprehensive Data Analytics and Visualization